Lowther Hall Anglican Grammar School: Houses

+The school has a house system.
 Each year, the houses compete in events such as athletics, swimming and Performing Arts, and each year, the House Cup is awarded to the House with the highest total of points from the year's events.

 Co-curriculum

 Sport

-Lowther Hall is a member of Girls Sport Victoria (GSV).
-Twenty-four girl's schools participate in GSV alongside Lowther.
-Lowther has gained a reputation in the hip-hop dance sport area, with teams in state and national finals.
-The School has also had successful rowing seasons.
-Lowther Hall has won many titles in sport.
-Most being in soccer, hip hop, netball, basketball, swimming and athletics.
+Lowther Hall is a member of Girls Sport Victoria (GSV), comprising twenty-five girls' schools.
+Lowther has a reputation in the hip-hop dance sport area, with teams in state and national finals.
+The school has also had successful rowing seasons.
+Lowther Hall has won many titles in sport; most being in soccer, hip hop, netball, basketball, swimming and athletics.

 GSV premierships

 Lowther Hall has won the following GSV premiership.